python/devguide/getting-started/git-boot-camp.rst

 .. _accepting-and-merging-a-pr:

-Accepting and Merging a Pull Request
+Accepting and merging a pull request
 ------------------------------------

 Pull requests can be accepted and merged by a Python Core Developer.